• About

 08 Friday Aug 2014

-Posted by is this anything in autism, journal entry, vignette
+Posted autism, journal entry, vignette

 acceptance, autism, balance, childhood, choice, family, fatherhood, freedom, grief, helplessness, journal, love, memory, motherhood, slice of life, surrender